parthdt/parthdt.github.io/_posts/2020-07-09-overthewire-bandit.md

 Basically listening on the next level for a pw from the current level.

-Feeling like a pentester now :smirk:
+Feeling like a pentester now :satisfied:

 ##### Remaining levels soon :smile: